5 Ways to Make the Most of Counseling

 5. Create a Collaborative Experience

 Counseling typically reaches plateaus of progress.
-These are great times to check in with your counselor to see how things are going.
+These are great times to check in with your therapist to see how things are going.

-As a counselor, I've heard stories of therapy going on for years without any assessment of progress.
+As a therapist, I've heard stories of therapy going on for years without any assessment of progress.
 Don't let this happen.
 Speak up if you are wondering how you are progressing.

 That brings us to termination.
 It can be hard to end the counseling journey, especially if the alliance is strong.
 But in the end, it's a professional relationship, not a personal one.
 The goal of counseling is empowerment, not dependency.

 Some clients continue counseling even after they have reached their goals.
-But this is after a frank discussion with their counselor, to determine if this is beneficial.
-Some people see their counselor once a month, or every couple of months, for regular "tune ups."
+But this is after a frank discussion with their therapist, to determine if this is beneficial.
+Some people see their therapist once a month, or every couple of months, for regular "tune ups."
 This is fine if the client and counselor both understand the purpose for meeting.

 In Conclusion